Growing Kids the Abusive Way: Auriel’s Story, Part Four — The Sound of a Sewing Machine

 Boom.
-I found myself working in a sweatshop 13 hours a day sewing for two months straight, and then for weeks at a time afterwards.
+I found myself working in a sweatshop 13 hours a day on a basic sewing machine sewing for two months straight, and then for weeks at a time afterwards.
 I was a literal slave.
 Mom would not let me do school while I sewed, saying that this was my school (never mind the fact that she called it a business when it suited her).

 I spent hundreds of long hours sewing, cutting cloth, embellishing each tiny item with complicated finishes.
 Furthermore, I was in charge of our website, web store and blog content, and all business records.